keycloakify/keycloakify-starter/README.md

 This repo constitutes an easily reusable setup for a standalone Keycloak theme project OR for a SPA React App that generates a
 Keycloak theme that goes along with it.
-If you are only looking to create a theme (and not a theme + an App) there are a lot of things that you can remove from this starter: [Please read this section of the README](#standalone-keycloak-theme).
+If you are only looking to create a Keycloak theme (and not a Keycloak theme and an App that share the same codebase) there are a lot of things that you can remove from this starter: [Please read this section of the README](#standalone-keycloak-theme).

 > ❗️ WARNING ❗️: Don't waste time trying to port this setup to [Vite](https://vitejs.dev/).
 > Currently Keycloakify only works collocated with Webpack projects but [we are working toward enabling collocation with Vite](https://github.com/keycloakify/keycloakify/pull/275)!